premky85/TimeSeries_algorithms/README.md

 ## Installation and usage

 Clone repository to your computer.
-Folder "src" contains DTW algorithms written in C language.
+Folder <code>src/</code> contains DTW algorithms written in C language.
 If you change them you need to compile them using CMake.
-And copy newly compiled "libtimeseries_dtw.so" file to "bench/DTW/lib/"
+And copy newly compiled <code>libtimeseries_dtw.so</code> file to <code>bench/DTW/lib/</code>
 Folder "bench" includes Python scripts for benchmarking DTW algorithms.
-Main DTW class is contained in "bench/DTW/dtw.py" file.
+Main DTW class is contained in <code>bench/DTW/dtw.py</code> file.

 If you wish to use DTW to calculate distance between two time series you can do it like this